hxruhime/osu-tp/README.md

 - [Other instances of possible innaccuracy of osu! cursor due to Gamon tablet drivers?](https://www.reddit.com/r/osugame/comments/i5v5p7/how_can_i_fix_teleporting_cursors/)

 ***TLDR***
-When typically not possible, sometimes a player may move their cursor out of bounds due to what is thought to be an inaccurate interaction between the Gamon tablet driver and osu! while the "Raw Input" setting is enabled.
+When typically not possible, sometimes a player may move their cursor out of bounds due to what is thought to be an inaccurate interaction between the tablet driver and osu! while the "Raw Input" setting is enabled.
 This can cause players that experience this bug to look like they may have external software interacting with their osu! game process.

 - [IN GAME | Demonstration of recreating this behavior ARTIFICALLY through use of "maple.software"](https://streamable.com/itnxj6)